schustischuster/evoGE/ATGE-DevSeq/data/README.md

 These data tables are generated using the reproducible scripts for the [ATGE-DevSeq](https://github.com/schustischuster/ATGE-DevSeq) comparative analysis.
-When running this analysis, the data tables will be saved in /DevSeq-ATGE/output/data_tables.